anoop-ambrose/enterprise-soc-wazuh-lab/enterprise-soc-wazuh-lab/docs/02-agent-integration.md

 After applying the configuration, the agent service was restarted.

-"$ sudo systemctl restart wazuh-agent"
+# $ sudo systemctl restart wazuh-agent

 The agent configuration and service state were then verified before continuing with the integration validation.